edugonzaloalmorox/laguebdedu/content/page/resume.md

 Applied quasi-experimental and statistical techniques for addressing questions of causal inference.
 Knowledge of supervised and unsupervised machine learning techniques.
 Implemented methods for health economic evaluations.

-## Technical toolkit
+### Technical toolkit

- - R (>6 years +  DataCamp Data Science Career in R),
+ - R (>6 years +  DataCamp Data Science Career in R)
  - Git (> 2 years)
  - SQL (1 year)
- - Python (1 year + DataCamp Data Science Career in Python (20%)),
+ - Python (1 year + DataCamp Data Science Career in Python (20%))
  - GIS (3 years)
  - Stata (> 6 years)

-## Experience
+### Experience

-#### Economics Doctoral Researcher & Teaching assistant, Newcastle University
+#### Economics Researcher & Teaching assistant, Business School, Newcastle University

-**2015 - present**
+*2015 - present*

-- Awarded with a competitive 3 + 0.5 ESRC Doctoral studentship.
+- Developed statistical and econometric models based on panel data and quasi-experimental methods to address problems on causal inference.

-- Produced several pieces of research (working papers) on social care and local public policy issues.
+- Worked with big microdatasets on +17000 care homes, +20M property transactions and other public information.

-- Collaborated with members from other Departments at Newcastle University.
+- Web-scrapped online reviews of care homes and applied machine learning on text data to analyse topic modelling.

-- Delivered technical seminars to postgraduate students and staff from Newcastle and Durham universities (R for Social Science)
+- Delivered technical seminars to postgraduate students and staff from Newcastle and Durham universities.

-- Disseminated results at national and international conferences and workshops.
+- Used GIS to visualise spatial distributions of multiple units of analysis (care homes, restaurants, hospitals, individuals...).

-- Seminar leader of modules: Economic applications (undergraduate), Econometrics and Applied Econometrics (postgraduate).
+- Taught Economic applications (undergraduate), Econometrics and Applied Econometrics (postgraduate).

+- Awarded with a competitive ESRC Doctoral studentship.

-#### NIHR Research Methods Fellow, Newcastle University
+#### NIHR Research Methods Fellow, Institute of Health & Society, Newcastle University

-**2013 - 2015**
+*2013 - 2015*

+- Developed quantitative methods for the economic evaluation and organisation of acute healthcare units.

+- Published first-author papers in peer-reviewed journals and presented research at national and international meetings.

+- Managed a three-month research project that involved planning objectives, hiring and supervision of a junior researcher, meeting deadlines and deliver outcomes.

+- Taught Health and Society (undergraduate)

-- Awarded with a competitive NIHR Research Methods Fellowship
+- Awarded with a competitive NIHR Research Methods Fellowship,

-- Produced several pieces of research that included: a working paper on acute care provision, publication on health inequalities and a systematic review of acute care provision.

-- Teaching module Health and Society (undergraduate)

-- Delivered technical seminars to fellow members of staff from Newcastle Health Economics Group and Evidence Synthesis Group.

-- Disseminated results at national and international conferences and workshops.

-#### Economic research Consultant, Funcas
+#### Economic research Consultant, Fundación Cajas de Ahorros

-**2011 - 2012**
+*2011 - 2012*

-- Wrote reports and technical notes on Spanish and European financial sectors for senior members of the advisory board.
+- Provided advice and intelligence on Spanish and European financial regulation to members of the Advisory Board.

-- Organised meetings and agendas for members of the Advisory Board

 #### Public Policy Research Assistant to the Head of European Corporate Affairs, Grupo Santander

+*2011 - 2012*

-- Wrote summaries, reports and technical notes on Spanish and European financial regulation for senior members of the European Corporate Affairs Office and the Public Policy Department.
+- Produced summaries, reports and technical notes on European financial regulation for senior members of the European Corporate Affairs Office and the Public Policy Department.

-- Organised meetings and agendas for members of the European Corporate Affairs office
+- Organised meetings and agendas for members of the European Corporate Affairs office.

-- Attended hearings at the European Parliament.

-- Attended meetings with staff from European Commission and think tanks to discuss issues on financial regulation and Group Santander´s group position.
+- Attended meetings with staff from European institutions and think-tanks on behalf of Santander to discuss issues on financial regulation.

+### Education

+- Newcastle University (UK) - PhD in Economics, 2019
+- Complutense University (Spain) - MSc in Economics, 2012
+- Complutense University (Spain) - BSc (licenciatura) in Economics, 2009
+- IESEG and EDHEC Business School (France) - Visiting Student, 2006 - 2007